hamtana/hamtana/README.md

 ---

 ### 3. Monthly File Copier
-A simple yet impactful automation tool created after noticing the manual workload within the Nursing Bureau at Wellington Hospital.
+A simple yet impactful automation tool created after noticing the manual workload for a Health Provider.
 Staff were manually copying and renaming daily spreadsheets — so I built an application to automate the process.
 Users can input the month and year and choose from four tailored copying options.

 **Tech Used:** ✔️ Java